Cellaring Recommendations

 So, if you like them fresh and creamy, drink them soon.

 If you like them with more aged characters you can hold onto them for a few years.
-Just keep in mind that when we release them they are already quite a few years old, and the wine will change a bit to be more like a "aged dry red with bubbles" the longer you keep them.
+Just keep in mind that when we release them they are already quite a few years old, and the wine will change a bit to be more like a "aged dry red with bubbles" (and maybe a few less bubbles) the longer you keep them.

 Still whites: